 Karen is a writer of literary fiction and non fiction, for both adults and children.
 Her work has been published in a wide variety of journals and anthologies, as well as publications for children.

 Her interest in history, social justice and the environment is a constant source of inspiration.
 Karen is the Founder and former Director of the Shoalhaven Readers’ and Writers’ Festival.

-Karen’s interest in history, social justice and the environment is a constant source of inspiration for essays and articles that have been published in: HistoriCool children’s education magazine, Kindling Vol 1 (Writers Edit), Museums and Galleries NSW various publications, Koori Mail, Habitat Magazine, Human Rights Australia and ebook.
+Non-fiction essays and articles have appeared in: HistoriCool children’s education magazine, Kindling Vol 1 (Writers Edit), Museums and Galleries NSW various publications, Koori Mail, Habitat Magazine & Human Rights Australia.

 Short story review by Old Fashioned Paper and Ink…

 “First, ‘Dear Perfect Stranger’ by Karen Morrow was my favorite fiction in the anthology.
 Its format is particularly unique in that the entire story is contained within a letter.
 Because of this, first person and second person are utilized over and over again in the story, resulting in a closeness between the character and the readers of the story.
 I won’t spoil the story by saying more, but know that it’s a beautiful masterpiece and well-worth it’s place in Kindling Volume II.”

 “Of the fiction, two stood out for me: ‘Dear Perfect Stranger’ by Karen Morrow and the tender, moving ‘Friedrich’s Goat’ by Rosalind Moran.
 In their own way each is a story of redemption.
 ‘Dear Perfect Stranger’ is a love letter to someone who is now a stranger; the line ‘Your smile cracked my heart open’ is achingly poignant.”